Housing Programs FAQ's

 Practice good housekeeping habits in your home.
 Keep the home in a clean, safe, and orderly condition.
 Do not damage the property.
 Cut the grass, hedges and shrubbery and maintain the exterior of the property.

-Let the property manager or landlord know as soon as possible when maintenance or repair work is needed.
+Let the property manager or owner know as soon as possible when maintenance or repair work is needed.

 How can I help my unit to pass inspection the first time?

-A list of helpful tips for landlords in preparing for inspections are listed in the HADC Landlord handbook which is available upon request.
+A list of helpful tips for owners in preparing for inspections are listed in the HADC Owner Handbook which is available upon request.
 The tenants are also issued "A Good Place to Live" handbook during their briefing with tips for maintenance.

 Why was my rent or unit abated?